madskristensen/WebEssentials2013/README.md

  1. Clone it to your computer
  1. Install the [Visual Studio 2013 SDK](http://www.microsoft.com/visualstudio/eng/2013-downloads#d-additional-software).
  1. Open the solution in VS2013.
- 1. Open Project Properties, go to the Debug tab, and select `Start External Program`, then select the Visual Studio 2013 devenv.exe (typically `C:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\IDE\devenv.exe`)
-  Then, enter `/rootsuffix Exp` in Command line arguments to make VS launch the experimental hive.  (this will automatically load the debug copy of the addin without messing up your primary VS instance)

 To install your local fork into your main VS instance, you will first need to open `Source.extension.vsixmanifest` and bump the version number to make it overwrite the (presumably) already-installed production copy.